syncfusion-content/xamarin-docs/Xamarin/SfChart/Getting-Started.md

 N>
 * Install the same version of the chart NuGet in all the projects.
-* In addition you need to install [Syncfusion.Xamarin.SfChart.WPF]() package for Xamarin.Forms WPF platform only.
+* In addition, you need to install the [Syncfusion.Xamarin.SfChart.WPF]() package for Xamarin.Forms WPF platform only.

 **Method 2: Adding SfChart reference from toolbox**